 Shrubs and Trees

-- Witch hazel (Hamamelis x intermedia): Witch hazel flowers before just about any other bushes (not counting winter heath, which blossoms in November and retains flowers right through winter and into May) and is a more honest harbinger of spring than is the precocious pussy willow.
+- Witch hazel (Hamamelis x intermedia): Witch hazel flowers before just about any other bushes (not counting winter heath, which blossoms in November and retains flowers right through winter and into May) and is a more honest harbinger of spring than the precocious pussy willow.
 It may bloom at the very tail end of winter or at the very beginning of spring.

 - Forsythia: This bush with yellow flowers is one of the most popular flowering shrubs.
-When those cheerful yellow spring flowers grace the arching branches of forsythia, we know Old Man Winter has finally and fully retired for another year.
+When those cheerful yellow spring flowers grace the arching branches of forsythia, we know Old Man Winter has finally retired for another year.

 - Magnolia trees: Magnolias are among the earliest flowering trees each year to produce their spring flowers.
 Star magnolia stays shorter (15 to 20 feet tall) than saucer magnolia (20 to 25 feet in height) and blooms the earliest.
 Star magnolia has white flowers, unlike the saucer kind and Jane magnolia, both of which bloom in pink.